GeometryCollective/paper-template/README.md

    `make`

 to build your paper.
-On Mac, this will also open the paper PDF (on other platforms, it doesn't do anything the command `open` doesn't exist).
+On Mac, this will also open the paper PDF (on other platforms, it doesn't do anything if the command `open` doesn't exist).
 Note that this command won't automatically build the bibliography; for that, you'll need to type

    `make bib`